dkessner/MultiV/unit5/multiv_unit5_hw_pappus.md

 * use a formula
 * use Pappus' Centroid Theorem
-* compute the volume of revolution as a single integral
+* compute the volume of revolution as a triple integral in cylindrical coordinates in two ways (disks and shells).
-* parametrize the cone and compute a double or triple integral

 ---
 pagetitle: none